02 Jun Harmony Sound Wave

 Casey Lipka is an in demand bassist, vocalist and composer.
 She was a founding member of Cave Women, a band whose music defied categorization, toured with CAKE as their bassist, has composed music for the ballet dancers & museum installations, fronted an 18 piece Motown Orchestra performing Marvin Gaye and Tammi Terrell music, and has been a driving force behind too many other projects to list.
 Lipka is currently focusing on her own music, writing and recording it.
 Her aim is always to keep it creatively out of the box and to make it meaningful, sparking, she hopes, “a conversation of some sort.”

-*Additional support provided by: Recombinant Inc., The Fingerpaint Company, Dwellpoint
+*Additional installation support provided by: Recombinant Inc., The Fingerpaint Company, Dwellpoint